rse/audio-setup/audio-basics.md

   a usual room of 15-20 degree celcius.
 This means in practice that when a speaker is 1 meter away from your microphone, the ducking filter should have an attack of no more than 3 ms.

+  In comparison, the speed of light is 299792458 m/s = 299792.458 m/ms
+  = 299.792 km/ms and hence a video travels dramatically faster than audio.
+Keep this especially in mind when doing audio/video "lip syncing", because when viewed and heard from e.g. a 3m distance, the video reaches the eyes nearly immediately, while the audio reaches the ears just after about 10ms.
+So, it is fully acceptable when the audio is about 10ms ahead of the video at the source.

 - **Wavelength** of sound is the physical distance to complete a Phase (from 0 to 360 degree), measured in meters.
 As a formula: